 The amount you borrow is based on the equity in your home, which is equal to the value of the home minus the amount you owe on your mortgage.
 If your home is paid off, then the HELOC becomes the first position mortgage on your home.

 For example, let's assume your home appraises for $400,000 and your current mortgage balance is $150,000.
-In addition, the lender determines you can use 80% of your available equity based on your income, credit history, and other financial factors.
+Your lender determines you can use 80% of your available equity based on your income, credit history, and other financial factors.

 Now simply take 80% of the appraised $400,000 value, which is $320,000, and subtract the current mortgage balance of $150,000 from that amount.
 This results in a $170,000 line of credit.

 HELOCs are divided into two separate phases: the draw period and the repayment period.
-The draw period is the amount of time you have to draw against your line of credit without making principal payments.
+The draw period is the amount of time you have to draw funds from your line of credit.
 This time frame varies from lender to lender, but typically lasts between 5 and 10 years.

 The repayment period is when you are required to pay back both the principal and interest to satisfy the balance on the loan.
 Typically, the repayment period is set by your lender and can last anywhere between 10 and 20 years.
 During the repayment period, the ability to draw from your line of credit stops and you make fixed payments every month.